Sped0n/bridget/doc/getStarted.md

 ### `params.toml`

-There is a detailed description in the comments.
+Detailed description in the comments.

+> ⚠️⚠️⚠️
+>
+> Only thing that you need to pay **extra attention** is the [`bundled`](https://github.com/Sped0n/bridget/blob/1e2f1fadde9c16989eef1ab771f2ac8463dec5a4/exampleSite/config/_default/params.toml#L6) option, please read the corresponding doc and set it as your need.

 ### `sitemap.toml`